scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 Contributing
 =============

-The Scientific Python Lecture Notes are a community-based effort and require constant maintenance and improvements.
+The Scientific Python Lectures are a community-based effort and require constant maintenance and improvements.
 New contributions such as wording improvements or inclusion of new topics are welcome.

-To propose bugfixes or straightforward improvements to the notes, see the contribution guide below.
+To propose bugfixes or straightforward improvements to the lectures, see the contribution guide below.

 For new topics, read the objectives first and `open an issue on the GitHub